Yolla Realty - Logo

 Start Whatsapp Chat

-When exploring property ownership in Bali, understanding the key differences between leasehold vs. freehold properties is essential.
+When buying property in Bali, understanding the key differences between Bali freehold and leasehold properties is essential to making a sound investment.
 Each type of ownership offers distinct advantages and limitations that can significantly impact your investment.
 Whether you're purchasing for personal use or as an investment, knowing these distinctions will help you make an informed decision that aligns with your goals and long-term plans.

 A leasehold property, also known as Hak Sewa in Indonesian, is a form of ownership where an individual or entity leases land from the landowner for a predetermined period, typically ranging from 25 to 99 years.
 The leasehold agreement grants the lessee the right to occupy and utilize the property during the lease term, after which ownership reverts back to the landowner unless an extension is negotiated.